 What a wonderful tutorial..
 Last year I did 3 paintings, 1 each of rhubarb, squash & corn/beans for my kitchen.
 I had so much trouble with the purple shades.(which were in all of the backgrounds) Wish I had seen your work then.
 I am going to try the onion/garlic.
 I love your teaching style.

 Hi @Isabelle!
 Thank you so much for liking the tutorial.
 I am glad it was helpful to you.
 Yes purples can get a bit confusing sometimes but they are simply a combination of blues and reds in different proportions!Let me know about your painting, I am sure your onion and garlic will turn out great :)

-Click or touch the Cloud
+Click or touch the Flag